jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

  [28]: http://crooksandliars.com/brad-reed/breaking-americas-trickle-down-stockholm

 "All government suffer a recurring problem: Power attracts pathological personalities.
 It is not that power corrupts but that it is magnetic to the corruptible." – Frank Herbert

+"If wealth was the inevitable result of hard work and enterprise, every woman in Africa would be a millionaire." - George Monbiot, from [The Self-Attribution Fallacy](http://www.monbiot.com/2011/11/07/the-self-attribution-fallacy/)

 ## Racism, Bigotry and the Team Mentality